graphql/graphql-spec/spec/Section 6 -- Execution.md

 set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fieldDetailsList, variableValues, eventEmitter, path, deferUsageSet, deferMap):
+ExecuteField(objectType, objectValue, fieldType, fieldDetailsList, variableValues, controller, path, deferUsageSet, deferMap):

 - Let {fieldDetails} be the first entry in {fieldDetailsList}.
 - Let {field} be the corresponding entry on {fieldDetails}.